Tobe ware Tobe yaki

-- 1. Clay production - from quarrying to production of potter’s clay
+- 1. Clay production

-- 2. Clay production/clay kneading
+- 2. Clay production and kneading

-- 3. Lathe casting
+- 3. Potter's wheel casting

-Next, in a process known as tsuchitori, unnecessary clay is cut off so that wrinkles are applied as much as possible.
-A gauntlet or spatula is used as the tool for casting, a “dragonfly” gauge or surface gauge is used to adjust the size, a piece of chamois leather is used for finishing, and a potter's wire is often used for removal from the foundation.
-Finally, the vessel as a whole is planed.
-Other types of casting that are carried out in Tobe include hand forming, mold casting where clay is poured into a plaster cast, string casting, and slab casting.
+Next, in a process known as clay removal, unnecessary clay is cut off so that the clay is constricted as much as possible.
+A gauntlet or spatula is used as a tool for casting and a surface gauge is used to adjust the size.
+A piece of tanned leather is used for finishing and a potter's wire is often used for removing pieces from the base of the piece.
+Finally, the whole surface of the pottery gets shaved with a kanna or Japanese plane.
+Other types of casting that are done include hand molding, mold casting where clay is poured into a plaster cast, string casting, and slab casting.

 - 4. Bisque

-After checking that there are no cracks, etc. before bisque, pots are lined up inside the kiln.
-Once the temperature has reached 950 degrees after 18 hours, the pottery is fired for around 2 hours and the remainder is baked while reducing the temperature.
+When the temperature reaches 950℃ (about 1742℉) after 18 hours, the pottery is fired for around two hours and the remainder is baked while reducing the temperature.

 - 5. Undercoating